-Your Polk County trucking paperwork should always be carried on board with you.
+Your Florida CDL paperwork should always be carried on board with you.
 You’ll need this information if you’re stopped by law enforcement or checking in at a weigh station.
 It’s always good to store these papers together properly in a waterproof envelope with various transparent page leaves so you can go through each document easily.

 A lot of Polk County trucking professionals use truck-stop showers.
 This means a lot of potential diseases affecting your feet, including athlete’s foot, fungal infections (plantar warts!), and bacterial infections (staph skin!)
 Also, when you’re done with your shower, be sure to douse with rubbing alcohol or disinfectant to clean them.

 Your cell phone is your lifeline between you, your company, the client, and your family.
 And that can also provide entertainment, from streaming music to games.
 All of these activities will drain your phone battery.
 Stocking a charger that can fit into the 12V port in your truck takes care of this issue.
 Also, carry a plug-in charger as a backup.
 Having a power bank can be helpful too.

 Sometimes, your job might be extended, and something might keep you on the road for longer than you anticipated, which means it’s time to hit those showers at pit stops.
 A lot of times, the call of nature heeds when you’re on a long stretch of road with no toilet in sight.
 If you want to keep things at a minimum, put in a toothbrush and toothpaste, deodorant, shampoo, soap, rubbing alcohol, and facial sunscreen in your hygiene kit.
 Polk County trucking professionals must not forget their toilet paper and disinfectant wipes.